LavaMoat/LavaMoat/NOTES.md

 - [x] share realm for all files in module?

 - [x] make global module config as well
+- [ ] allow some sort of global realm sharing
+- [ ] allow global caching
+- [ ] lockdown everything thats passed to modules
+  - [ ] wrap newRequire, etc
+  - [ ] remove excessive + dangerous moduleInitializer args
+    - [ ] investigate why corejs was using arguments[4] and see if others are too
+- [ ] allow less restrictive sandboxing modes
 - [ ] battletest via metamask
   - [ ] find sane default endowments
 - [ ] set custom prelude in browserify via plugin